Skip to content

 The web template deploys a web application with automatic TLS and ingress routing.

-Component dependencies: traefik, cert-manager, gateway-api-crds
+Component dependencies: cert-manager, traefik, platform-trust

 What You Get